nadia-solution-tracker/full-stack-milestome-project/README.md

 - List of existing author and Categories is displayed on the left side of the home Page to advance search
 - Search provided at the at the left of the page to Search books on any search keywords
 - A Carousal displaying 2 random images from different websites at a set interval.
-- If a valid user logs in displays a message "Welcome "
+- If a valid user logs in displays a message "Welcome <username>"

 *Pages* : base .html and home.html